EgemenOnatAtam/BDA/README.md

 # BDA
-Things that I do at Big Data master
+Things I do at Big Data Master